Pareto Security for Linux

 What does the app check?

-Pareto Security app can follow any of the popular compliance frameworks or you can create your own custom checks selection.
+Pareto Security follows any of the popular compliance frameworks.
+Alternatively, you can create your own checks selection.

 The device owner keeps full control over the device and the app.
-Only the following data sent is to Pareto Security servers every eight hours:
+Only the following data is sent to Pareto Cloud every eight hours: